emintham/myblog/src/content/blog/comparison-its-effect-on-inner-peace-and-outer-deportment.md

 [^6]: You may perhaps be interested in reminding yourself of Aesop's fable of the North Wind and the Sun.
 [^7]: Utilitarianism is, of course, a value you may or not may ascribe to but we will leave that aside for the moment.
 [^8]: See Adam Grant's [Give and Take](https://adamgrant.net/book/give-and-take/) for a more extended elaboration of this.
-[^selfish]: Sometimes, the right answer is to do what you believe in strongly
-        and not care too much about what your loved ones think.
-Far too often, we make decisions based on what we *think* what our loved ones want instead of what they actually want or what *we* want.
-Identifying your core principles and convictions will help you make the choice that you can live with, even if it may cause the ire of your loved ones.